 Our creative arts program will be housed in five bungalows overlooking the lake, each with a massive barn door and deck allowing campers room to spread out and draw inspiration from the camp’s natural beauty.

-Arts and crafts, Pottery, Jewelry, Stained glass, Leatherwork, Metalwork, Woodworking, Computer programming, Digital animation, Culinary arts, Music (camp band), Drama and improv, Photography
+Arts and crafts, Pottery, Jewelry, Stained glass, Leatherwork, Metalwork, Woodworking, Culinary arts, Music (camp band), Drama and improv, Photography

 Summer camp in Maine is all about experiencing new thrills, overcoming challenges, and connecting with the beauty and natural resources in our backyard.
 Somerset’s in camp adventure program and out of camp trips are not only unique experiences but they are transformative learning opportunities that allow for every camper to acquire new skills, build resilience, and develop an appreciation for nature.

-Within camp, our adventure course includes 12 “starter” low ropes elements designed for both individual and team challenges.
-Our high elements include a 50-foot climbing tower, three traversing bridges, and a 300-foot zipline through the trees.
+Within camp, our adventure course includes seven “starter” low ropes elements designed for both individual and team challenges.
+Our high elements include a 50-foot climbing tower, five traversing bridges, and a 300-foot zipline through the trees.

 Off-campus, age-appropriate trips include hiking and camping in Bar Harbor, Acadia, Cadillac Mountain, and Katahdin.
 As campers age up, canoe, kayak, and whitewater rafting adventures await.
 For our youngest campers, an overnight on our private island is the ideal beginner trip, only a few hundred feet from Somerset’s shore.